 Now that we know the basic design philosophy of a chorus unit, let’s look into how chorus pedals modulate their signals.

-As we’ve discuss, the modulation of a chorus pedal is controlled by an LFO.
+As we’ve discussed, the modulation of a chorus pedal is controlled by an LFO.

 A low-frequency oscillator, as the name suggests, is a wave with a low frequency.
 LFOs have frequencies below the audible range (20 Hz).